stripe-archive/datadog-cli-tools/README.md

 ## query-metrics

-Runs a query and returns the data points that would be charted:
+Runs a query and returns the data points that would be charted.
+- See [Chronic's docs](https://github.com/mojombo/chronic) for date/time formats supported by `--from` and `--to`

 ```
 Usage: ./query-metrics.rb [options] <query>